joemoose/dungeoneers.d20/docs/play.md

 The core of this game is a conversation between the players and the game master (GM).
 The GM describes the players’ current situation.
 Then the players ask questions and tell the GM what their characters do.
 The GM explains the results of their actions, and then the players react again and describe more activities, and so on.

 The GM answers your questions and always respects your freedom of choice.
 The GM provides challenges, obstacles, and situations to solve and overcome.
-Still, the game is more than just a story narrated by the GM—it’s an interactive fiction built on your and your fellow players’ decisions.
+Still, the game is more than just a story narrated by the GM—it’s an interactive narrative built on your and your fellow players’ decisions.
 Consider it as both creating and acting in an adventure story simultaneously.

 Suppose the outcome of your character’s actions is not immediately apparent, or the activity is inherently risky.
-In that case, the GM might ask you to roll dice to determine the results.
+In that case, the GM might ask you to roll dice to determine the outcome.

 ## Safety